 UW Data Science Postdoctoral Fellows will be expected to:

-- present a seminar in the eScience Community Seminar series
+- attend and present a seminar in the eScience Community Seminar series

 - regularly attend weekly eScience postdoc + graduate student lunches